SQream/sqream_docs/guides/access_control.rst

 Each role can be granted permissions.

-Roles are global across all databases in the cluster.
+Roles are global across all databases in the instance/ storage cluster.

 For a role to function as a user in a database, it must have USAGE permission on the specific database.